 "The uniqueness of its seafood-based cuisine is closely linked to the music of the band and the beer, which seemed to the UNESCO delegates to be something very special.
 The shrimp industry, light beer and the band emerge here in Mazatlan, is a love triangle that is accompanied all the time, they are very interested in the interrelation of creative fields".

 "We have found very valuable information, for example, just as band music began to be recognized nationally and internationally, it has already surpassed that of mariachi as one of the most sought and heard music in the whole country.
-Now Sinaloa is better known for seafood than for roast beef, in that they had much to do the chain of restaurants Los Arcos, Chilorio Power and that Julio César Chávez was considered in the 80s of the last century, as the best boxer of the world".
+Now Sinaloa is better known for seafood than for roast beef, in that they had much to do with the chain of restaurants Los Arcos, Chilorio Power and that Julio César Chávez was considered in the 80s of the last century, as the best boxer of the world".

 Mazatlan authentic Mexican cuisine